dna5rm/kinetic/README.md

 Kinetic is a network monitoring tool

-## Modules

-- fastapi
-- humanize
-- jinja2
-- requests
-- rrdtool
-- scapy
-- sqlalchemy
-- uvicorn[standard]

-## Permission issues when using scapy
+## Permission issues when using scapy as a non-root user

 If you don't want to run as root you can give Python to generate packets by doing: